 Future Choices

-Future Choices is for young people with Special Educational Needs and Disabilities aged 16-24.
+Future Choices is for young people with Special Educational Needs and Disabilities agreed 16-24, with an EHCP.
 It is designed to be a solid foundation for young people as they transition to work and independent living.
+The programme is for those who need further support or are not yet ready to do a Supported Internship.

 This programme is designed to prepare you for adulthood and particularly to get you ready for work.
 It is a flexible programme for those who need a more supportive environment with a local employer.
 The programme is designed to help people on their career path at their own pace.